 The Council spends significant sums to improve its buildings, schools, streets and other property.
 The Council has contributed to the new Chelsea Academy, is re-building Holland Park School and has transformed Exhibition Road.
-It is building a new primary school at Warwick Road and plans to re-build that at Middle Row.
+It will build a new primary school at Warwick Road and plans to re-build the primary school at Middle Row.

 These and many other investments improve the quality of life in the Royal Borough.
-In particular, they enable children whose families live in the borough to go to school in the borough; and because the Royal Borough's schools achieve very high standards, they improve the life chances of children from less advantaged backgrounds.
+In particular, they enable children whose families live in the borough to go to school in the borough; as the Royal Borough's schools achieve very high standards, they also improve the life chances of children from less advantaged backgrounds.

 The Council also has substantial capital assets such as land, offices, dwellings, vehicles, roads, bridges and buildings under construction that are cumulatively valued at some £1.4 billion.
 These need to be properly maintained if they are to serve the Royal Borough well.

-Spending on these types of activity is known as capital spending and is recorded separately from our spending on services.
+The Council has been prudent and has not borrowed any money to pay for capital expenditure.
+Spending on these assets is known as capital spending and is recorded separately from our spending on services.
 It is funded through a mixture of: proceeds from the sale of property, known as capital receipts; Government grants and contributions from others; and use of the Council's reserves.
 The Council has been prudent and has not borrowed any money to pay for capital expenditure.

-The Council's ambitious capital programme to deliver new and refurbished schools, better sports facilities and enhanced parks and open spaces will reduce the available reserve balances, as shown in chart 3.
-It is likely that capital receipts will fund the most notable addition to the programme - an academy for Kensington and a re-built Kensington Leisure Centre.
+The Council's ambitious capital programme to deliver new and refurbished schools, better sports facilities and enhanced parks and open spaces will reduce the available reserve balances, as shown in Chart 3.
+It is likely that capital receipts will fund much of the most notable additions to the programme - an academy for Kensington and a rebuilt Kensington Leisure Centre.